0xDAEF0F/nft_metadata_monorepo/README.md

 - Creation, verification, management, and deployments of ERC-720, ERC-1155 collections.
 - Metadata, asset, and minting management of NFTs.
-- Private key management of developer wallets in a trustless manner (sharding).
+- Private key management of developer wallets in a trustless manner.

 ## Packages (NX Monorepo Orchestrator)

-Foundry-tk: Toolkit to build smart contracts and tests
+Foundry-tk: Toolkit to create smart contracts, interact and test them.
-Nestjs: Backend API
+Nestjs: API to manage private keys, metadata, and deployment of NFTs.
+Frontend: Developer portal to interact with the API and manage your projects NFTs.

 ## Scripts